-- It is a defined benefit scheme based on Career-Average Earnings. - Retirement benefits pension and lump sum are primarily based on % of pensionable earnings throughout your public service career as a Single Scheme member. - PDF members pay a 7.5% employee contribution from salary towards their Single Scheme benefits, as well as an Additional Superannuation Contribution (ASC) see Notes 1 and 2 below. - Each year, you build up money amounts on a fast accrual basis towards your Single Scheme retirement benefits.
-The total of these amounts at retirement, with some adjustments for increases in inflation, determines what your retirement benefits will be. - Single Scheme retirement benefits are payable immediately on retirement from the PDF only if you serve to the minimum pension age of 50, and have the vesting period of 2 years. - If you finish employment with the PDF before age 50 and have the vesting period, payment of your retirement benefits is normally deferred to age 68.
+- It is a defined benefit scheme based on Career-Average Earnings. - Retirement benefits pension and lump sum are primarily based on % of pensionable earnings throughout your public service career as a Single Scheme member. - PDF members pay a 7.5% employee contribution from salary towards their Single Scheme benefits, as well as an Additional Superannuation Contribution (ASC) - see Note 1 and 3. - Each year, you build up money amounts on a fast accrual basis towards your Single Scheme retirement benefits.
+The total of these amounts at retirement, with some adjustments for increases in inflation, determines what your retirement benefits will be.